KentenRoth/100DaysOfCode/README.md

 I have not got much coding done.
 My computer is being insane bad tonight.
 I deleted google because I've read that could be the issue, but I guess only time will tell.
 I am going to try and get some coding done now, but not sure how long I will get.
 Wanted to get my post in so I did not forget.
 Tomorrow night I think I am going to take my iMac apart and see how dirty it is.
 Possibly that could be the problem?
 Maybe there is just a massive build up of dust that is the issue.
 If they would just redesign that iMac I would feel better about going for an upgrade.
 Untill then I need this thing to hang in there.

 ---

+Day 94

+I took my computer apart tonight and gave it a good clean.
+Hope that fixes the issues or at the least calms them down.
+I will find out for sure tomorrow how it worked.

+---